kgish/skillzz/README.md

 -Diagram goes here-

+## Database

+I decided to use [MySQL](https://www.mysql.com/) for development and testing since the default [SQLite](https://www.sqlite.org/) that Rails uses is not robust enough for my large datasets.

+For production I use [PostgreSQL](http://www.postgresql.org/) since that is the default for Heroku.

 ## Testing

 The functionality of this application is verified by running `rspec` which tests the defined features and scenarios.